Published 24 Jun, 2022

 References

-7. The Kirby Institute 2020.
-National update on HIV, viral hepatitis and sexually transmissible infections in Australia 2009-2018.
-The Kirby Institute, UNSW: Sydney, Australia.
-Available at: https://kirby.unsw.edu.au/report-type/annual-surveillance-reports
+13. The Kirby Institute.
+HIV, viral hepatitis and sexually transmissible infections in Australia Annual surveillance report 2022 - Hepatitis C. The Kirby Institute, UNSW: Sydney, Australia.
+Accessed May 2024; https://www.kirby.unsw.edu.au/sites/default/files/documents/Annual-Surveillance-Report-2023_HCV_0.pdf

 Summary

-Notification rates for Hepatitis B and C differed by sex
+Notification rates for Hepatitis B and C were higher in males

 Notification rates for Hepatitis B and C have decreased over time